softprops/recap/README.md

 ## 🤸 usage

 A typical recap usage looks like the following.
-Assuming your rust program looks something like this...
+Assuming your Rust program looks something like this...

 > 💡 These examples use Serde's [derive feature](https://serde.rs/derive.html)